quasarframework/quasar/docs/src/pages/vue-components/img.md

 ---
 title: QImg
 ---
-The Quasar QImg component makes working with images easy.
+The QImg component makes working with images easy and also adds a nice loading effect to it.

 ## Installation
 <doc-installation components="QImg" />